MicrosoftDocs/azure-reference-other/studio-module-reference/summarize-data.md

 The module calculates the important scores for each column, and returns a row of summary statistics for each variable (data column) provided as input.

 > [!TIP]
-> You might already know that you can get a short list of statistics by using the **Visualize** option in Studio.
+> You might already know that you can get a short list of statistics by using the **Visualize** option in Studio (classic).
 However, this visualization is created based on some top number of rows.
 In contrast, the **Summarize Data** module computes its statistics on all rows of data.

 ## How to use Summarize Data

 1. Add the **Summarize Data** module to your experiment.
-You can find this module in the [Statistical Functions](statistical-functions.md) category in Studio.
+You can find this module in the [Statistical Functions](statistical-functions.md) category in Studio (classic).

 2. Connect the dataset for which you want to generate a report.